 - Prepare claims for reimbursement.

 - Ensure that your summer food project and sites are sustainable through community partnerships, fundraising, and volunteer recruitment.

 Sponsors must be organizations that are fully capable of managing a food service program.
 To be a sponsor, you must follow regulations and be responsible, financially and administratively, for running your program.

 The following types of organizations can be sponsors:

-A site is the physical location, approved by the State agency, where you serve SFSP meals during a supervised time period.
-States classify and approve SFSP meal sites as open, closed enrolled, camp, migrant, or NYSP:
+A site is the physical location, approved by the state agency, where you serve SFSP meals during a supervised time period.
+States classify and approve SFSP meal sites as open, closed enrolled, camp, migrant, or National Youth Sports Program (NYSP).